Levers

 d_{2} = 60 \: cm

-As we can see, to calculate the distance from force 1 to the support point it is necessary to add the two distances that appear in the drawing.
+As we can see, to calculate the distance from force 1 to the fulcrum, it is necessary to add the two distances shown in the diagram.

 F_{1} \cdot d_{1} = F_{2} \cdot d_{2}